typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 HAProxy must then be configured to provide Basic Authentication and SSL termination for the Control Protocol.
 In this case, it will still be accessed via the default port `9005` externally.

-Note: An SSL certificate will need to be generated and installed on the HAProxy host to enable two-way authentication for HTTPS.
+> An SSL certificate will need to be generated and installed on the HAProxy host to enable two-way authentication for HTTPS.
 [OpenSSL](https://www.openssl.org/) can be used for this.
 While there are lots of resources available online for creating certificates, the following script can be used to generate a self-signed certificate for **testing purposes only**.
-You will need to substitute the fields of the `openssl req` comman with appropriate values for your server.
+You will need to substitute the fields of the `openssl req` command with appropriate values for your server.
 It will create a folder called `ssl-conductr.cli` containing the certificates and a .pem file:

 ```
 #!/bin/bash